LaunchDarkly vs Split: which fits better for progressive delivery and CI/CD-driven release workflows?

 Summary

-For teams asking “LaunchDarkly vs Split: which fits better for progressive delivery and CI/CD‑driven release workflows?”, the core decision is about what you want at the center of your stack.
+If your main question is “LaunchDarkly vs Split: which fits better for progressive delivery and CI/CD-driven release workflows?”, the hinge is runtime control vs pipeline-centric control.